Juan Elenter

 Bio

-> I'm a math and music nerd currently at Spotify as a Research Scientist, working on large-scale generative recommendation systems.
-I recently earned an MA in Statistics and Data Science from The Wharton School and an MEng in Systems Engineering from SEAS at the University of Pennsylvania.
+> I'm a math and music nerd currently at Spotify as a Research Scientist, working on large-scale recommendation systems and generative sequential modeling.
+I recently earned an MA in Statistics from The Wharton School and an MEng in Systems Engineering from SEAS at the University of Pennsylvania.

 Before graduate school, I worked on genomic motif discovery through ATAC-seq analysis at Stanford's KundajeLab.
 I also interned at CERN , contributing to the CMS Open Data initiative alongside Dr. Lassila-Perini.

-Originally from the beautiful city of Montevideo, Uruguay , I completed a BSc in EE at Universidad de la República.
+Originally from the beautiful city of Montevideo, Uruguay , I studied at Universidad de la República.
 During this time, I played for Uruguay's national Waterpolo team and worked as a software developer at IBM.
-If any of this sparks your interest, or if you want share some mate , feel free to reach out.
+If any of this sounds interesting, or if you want to share some mate , feel free to reach out.

 My work